 Accommodation in Patagonia

 Accommodation options in Patagonia vary from wild camping for the most adventurous souls to some of the world’s most stunning hotels for luxury travellers.
+There are plenty of options for all budgets when you’re backpacking in Patagonia.
 The budget options are pricier than most regions of South America, but we have found the quality to be generally very good.

 Guides to accommodation around Patagonia